-Santa Teresa County Park sits on a low hill between the Almaden and Coyote valleys, offering some striking views over the two valleys.
+Santa Teresa County Park occupies a low hill between the Almaden and Coyote valleys, offering some striking views over the two valleys.

 This hike is best in the late spring, when the Rocky Ridge and Stile Ranch trails are in bloom.
-In winter, the Rocky Ridge Trail may be closed to hikers due to muddy conditions, making it impossible to hike the recommended loop.
+In winter, the Rocky Ridge Trail is often closed to hikers due to muddy conditions, making it impossible to hike the recommended loop.
 In summer, the park gets unpleasantly hot since almost none of it is wooded.

-The Calero Creek Trail also extends north as a paved bike path.
+(The Calero Creek Trail also extends north as a paved bike path.
 The trail leads all the way to Highway 85 and most of it is really nice, with its own right-of-way (not running alongside a road) along a pleasantly wooded creek.
-Unfortunately the mile or so between Carabelle Park and Harry Road just runs through a rather dull dirt strip alongside Camden Avenue.
-If this last mile were more like the rest of the trail, it would be a great addition to the hike.
+Unfortunately the last mile runs through a rather dull dirt strip alongside Camden Avenue.
+If this last mile were more like the rest of the trail, it would be a great addition to the hike.)

 Hike south on the Calero Creek Trail.
-To your left is an old walnut orchard, now part of the IBM Almaden campus.
-To your right, Calero Creek runs in a little depression shaded by trees.
+On the left is an old walnut orchard, now part of the IBM Almaden campus.
+On the right, Calero Creek runs in a little depression shaded by trees.
 Soon the trail turns left and crosses a little creek.
 There’s no bridge here and in winter you may have to get your feet wet, but crossing the creek is usually not a problem, even after it rains.
 The trail turns right and widens.
 To your right is a strikingly green (in spring) cow pasture.
 The rural feeling of this area is really surprising considering that it’s just a few hundred yards from the suburbs of Silicon Valley.

-The trail ends at a small collection of houses.
-You might be greeted by the sounds of a braying donkey or someone’s birds as you step onto the paved road.
-Continue along the road for a few yards until you reach a small dirt parking lot and the Santa Teresa trailhead.
+The trail passes through a fence and runs alongside a road past a small collection of houses.
+The sounds of a braying donkey or someone’s birds can sometimes be heard.
+Continue for a few yards until you reach a small dirt parking lot and the Santa Teresa trailhead.
 Turn left onto the trail, pass a few picnic tables, then turn right onto the Fortini Trail.

-The trail slopes very gently upward past an old barn and some houses, then through a shallow, grassy valley.
-As you near the top of the trail, turn right onto the Rocky Ridge Trail.
-This trail climbs through a second shallow valley before climbing up to a ridge which is, in fact, rocky.
-There are some nice views of the Almaden Valley as the trail climbs.
+The trail slopes gently upward past an old barn and some houses, then through a shallow, grassy valley.
+Near the top of the trail, turn right onto the Rocky Ridge Trail.
+This trail climbs through another shallow valley before climbing up to a ridge, which is, in fact, rocky.
+The trail becomes rough as it climbs along the ridgeline, which has some nice views of the Almaden Valley.